-- Equipment brakes must be on at all times unless you are moving the equipment, this includes wheelchair brakes especially when transferring a child in and out of their chair when feeding them etc. If brakes are not on, equipment can suddenly move or be knocked by another person or child. - Anti-tips also need to be on all wheelchairs for the child's safety so they can't be tipped backwards (always check on admission).
+- Equipment brakes must be on at all times unless you are moving the equipment, especially when transferring a child in and out of the equipment or wheelchair, when feeding them etc. - Beware when applying a wheelchairs brakes, that this does not cause a restrictive practice. - Anti-tips also need to be on all wheelchairs for the child's safety so they can't be tipped backwards (always check on admission).